How Seven Lakes Assisted Living Overcame an Outbreak

 “A lot of my employees might not have doctors,” Bumin said.
 “A lot of them go to the ER or a walk-in clinic for their health care needs, so getting a doctor’s order is not feasible.”

-She was eventually able to line up testing for the workers through CVS Pharmacy, which was the only local provider willing to test patients without a referral.
+She was eventually able to secure testing for the workers through CVS Pharmacy, which was the only local provider willing to test patients without a referral.
 A few of the employees tested positive, including Bumin.

 “I was really lucky in that I didn’t have symptoms,” she said. “(The virus) doesn’t discriminate, and it’s kind of unpredictable in who it will or will not affect, and how severely.”